 Is Rhinoplasty Right For Me?

-You may not be a good candidate for rhinoplasty if you suffer from certain health conditions.
-Dr. Donaldson or Dr. Sieffert will review your medical history during your consultation to determine whether further studies or referrals are necessary.
+You may not be a good candidate for Rhinoplasty if you suffer from certain health conditions.
+Dr. Sieffert will review your medical history during your consultation to determine whether further studies or referrals are necessary.
 You may need to stop taking certain medications before surgery as well.
-Rhinoplasty can be performed on teenagers or adults after physical growth is complete and emotional maturity is established.

-During your consultation, Dr. Donaldson or Dr. Sieffert will listen carefully to your goals and assess your expectations.
-Tell the surgeon exactly what you dislike about your nose, and he will help determine and explain the best correctional approach.
-Share all of your aesthetic goals with Dr. Donaldson or Dr. Sieffert, because they may be able to perform multiple procedures on the day of your operation for your convenience.
+During your consultation, Dr. Sieffert will listen carefully to your goals and assess your expectations.
+Share all your aesthetic goals with Dr. Sieffert because she may be able to perform multiple procedures on the day of your operation to optimize your results.

 Your consultation is an opportunity to learn as much as possible about the procedure, but also to get to know your surgeon and our team.
-Our friendly staff will be happy to show you around the office and answer any questions you may have about our practice.
+Our friendly staff will be happy to walk you through the entire surgical and post-op process and answer any questions you may have about our practice.
 We can also go over cost and financing options for your convenience.

 Am I a good candidate for this procedure?